What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 Does a Letter of Demand Have to Come From a Lawyer?

-No. And this is one of the biggest misconceptions that keeps people from taking action.
+No. And this is one of the biggest myths that keeps people from taking action.

 What Happens After You Send It?